MicrosoftDocs/azure-reference-other/studio-module-reference/score-vowpal-wabbit-version-7-4-model.md

 1. Add the **Score Vowpal Wabbit Version 7-4 Model** module to your experiment.

 2. Add a trained Vowpal Wabbit model and connect it to the left-hand input port.
-You can use a trained model created in the same experiment, or locate a saved model in the **Trained Models** group of Studio’s left navigation pane.
+You can use a trained model created in the same experiment, or locate a saved model in the **Trained Models** group of Studio (classic)’s left navigation pane.

     **Restrictions**